If you are reading this during the spring of 2020, you know what is happening in the world right now.

 I want to share my favorite NEW work-at-home tips that I have perfected in the last 5 years.
 Some relate to being a mom.
 Some relate to being productive.
 Some relate to finding joy.
 I hope they all relate to the weird world that we are maneuvering.

 I hope this reaches you where you are.
 Please, please, please leave a comment and say hi.
 Share your hardest struggle right now.
 Share how you are doing.
 I want to meet you and help with anything I can.

-So, without further ado…my favorite work-at-home tips that you need to try today.
+So, without further ado…my favorite tips for working remotely that you need to try today!

 1. Use Toggl to clock in every day

 One of the hardest things about working from home is clocking in.
 It is so easy to sleep late, spend extra time eating breakfast, give into every child’s crazy morning schemes.
 I have found that clocking in forces my hand.

 It forces me to have a strict plan.
 It forces me to hurry my morning so I don’t lag.
 It forces my kids to respect my schedule – and not manipulate me.

 If you just say “I’ll start work at 8”, it is so easy to let that slide.
 Instead, I like to use the free app Toggl to literally make me physically clock in.

 Toggl‘s basic plan is always free – and it has extensions and apps to make it easy to use on any device or browser.
 And it makes you literally clock in with your literal hands.
 This really helps keep you going in the morning.